keyboardandcoffee/keyboardandcoffee/README.md

 - <b>Python</b>
   - To enhance my fintech skillset, I used an Amazon Web Service to host python code that can use webhooks to make automatic calls to a trading platform to open/close trades for stocks or forex pairs.
+  - This is my python project to check the strength of my password

 - <b>Java</b>
   - under construction